loopandlearn/news/docs/edition/2026-03-26.md

 ### *Loop and Learn* Discord

 *Loop and Learn* hosts a Discord community as an alternative to Facebook—both as a backup and for those who prefer Discord.
-[Join us](https://discord.gg/KQgk3gzuYU) there and help shape it!
+Join us at [`https://loopandlearn.org/discord`](https://loopandlearn.org/discord) and help shape it!
 We’re not scaling back on Facebook, so if that’s where you connect with us, please keep doing so.

 - - -